Harry ‘Bus’ Yourell Was a Fighter to End

 He began his career in 1959, right about the time I was in preschool.
 He ran a very popular restaurant, Bus’ Drive-in on 95th Street.
 As a kid, he got the nickname “Bus” because his mother would dress him up like Buster Brown.

 In 1984, Yourell was elected the Cook County Recorder of Deeds.
 In 1988, he was elected to the Water Reclamation District, where he served 18 years.
-I am no big fan of the Water Reclamation District, which has very little public accountability.
+I often had political issues with the Reclamation District back in those years.
 That strained our relationship even more, not that Yourell cared.
-He was too tough to care about what an upstart reporter thought of him in his columns.
+He was too tough to care about what an upstart young reporter thought of him in his columns.
+But Bus was always respectful.

 Bus retired from politics in 2006, the same year that Huskey, his rival, died.